Democratic Party (Japan, 1996)

-The Democratic Party of Japan (民主党, Minshutō) was a centrist to centre-left political party in Japan, and one of the forerunners to the Democratic Party of Japan formed in 1998.
+The Democratic Party of Japan (民主党, Minshutō) was a centrist political party in Japan, and one of the forerunners to the Democratic Party of Japan formed in 1998.
 Its two leading members, Yukio Hatoyama and Naoto Kan, subsequently and sequentially became Prime Ministers at the end of the first decade of the 21st century.

 History

 The party was founded on 29 September 1996 by sitting members of the Diet, and was composed mostly of former Sakigake and Japan Socialist Party politicians who did not support an alliance with the ruling Liberal Democratic Party.
 Its initial leaders were Yukio Hatoyama and Naoto Kan, formerly members of Sakigake.
 At its formation, it had 39 parliamentarians.

 The party won 52 seats in the 1996 general election, becoming the second-largest opposition party after the New Frontier Party.